mic051/cse15l-lab-reports/lab3/index.md

 chapter-2.txt lines 2-26/948 2%
 ```

 `-M` is just like `-m` except it will also show the line numbers shown on screen.
 This would be useful for someone who doesn't want to use `-N` and wants the same information as `-m` but with line numbers.
+I used the source mentioned at the beginning.